kaitlyn-fales/GNG-Inhibition-Task/SPM/README.md

 # SPM

-This folder contains the SPM-based DCM analyses used as a comparison framework and sanity check against the CDCM analyses.
+This folder contains the SPM-based DCM analyses used as a comparison framework against the CDCM analyses.
 The workflows include single-subject SPM DCM estimation, preprocessing utilities, and group-level analyses based on the SPM outputs.

 The analyses in this folder were implemented using MATLAB and SPM12.